CraneSoftwrights/revenge/en/README.md

 ## 1 Introduction

-Revenge at Hay Lake is a race to the finish, driven by vengeance against your opponents.
+Revenge at Hay Lake is a race to the finish, driven by good-natured vengeance against your opponents.

 As one of four, three, or even just two players, be the first to get all your four pegs from your start zone to your end zone, without being afraid to take revenge on any player that gets in your way.